Why Do I Need to Eat High-Fiber Foods?

 - Several varieties of potatoes, such as sweet, red, and russet.

-Okay, so they aren’t fruits.
+Okay, so these fiber-rich foods aren’t fruits.
 But there is something magical about these high-fiber helpers.
+Legumes have been shown to contain a variety of antioxidants that are essential for boosting your immune system.
 If you’re looking to stay full for longer, beans and legumes are here to save the day.
-And in addition to their hunger- helping protein, these tasty beams and legumes add a satisfying fiber-boost to any lunch or dinner:
+And in addition to their age-defying, hunger-helping protein, these tasty beans and legumes add a satisfying fiber-boost to any lunch or dinner:

 - Black beans, white beans, navy beans, kidney beans, etc.